stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 :----- | :-----
 Name | The name used to identify the application within Stormpath.
 This value must be unique.
 Description | A short description of the application.
-Status | By default, this value is set to Enabled.
-Change the value to Disabled if you want to prevent accounts from logging in to the application.
+Status | By default, this value is set to `Enabled`.
+Change the value to `Disabled` if you want to prevent accounts from logging in to the application.

 {% docs tip %}
 Using the URL for your application as the application description within Stormpath is often helpful.
 {% enddocs %}

-You can control access to your Stormpath Admin Console and API by managing the [account stores](#AccountStore) for the listed Stormpath application.
+You can control access to your Stormpath Admin Console and API by managing the [account stores](#manage-application-account-stores) for the listed Stormpath application.

 For applications, you can: